top of page

 ‘This afternoon.
 I feel it in my knees.”

-First thing I noticed, walking from the train
+First thing I notice walking from the train

-Was a pink dogwood blowing in the breeze,
+Is a pink dogwood blowing in the breeze

-I noticed that the lights were on outside.
+I notice that the lights are on outside

 “Poor Leslie’s dementia is getting bad,